 Edit the white paper for logic, key messages, grammar and style.
 Often, you’ll need to eliminate buzzwords and hype, improve readability with simpler language or make the text more crisp and compelling.
 Make every word count—avoid padding it with flabby writing or lazy thinking.

 Even the best writers need editors.
 Get a co-worker or editor to provide a fresh pair of eyes on your work.
 This can help you catch mistakes you didn’t see or provide a different perspective to strengthen your writing.

 7. Coordinate reviews and approvals

-Reviews and approvals always take longer than you might think so make sure there is enough time set aside in the project timeline.
+Reviews and approvals always take longer than you might think, so make sure you set aside enough time in the project timeline.
 Before the project even starts, you should determine exactly who will be reviewing and approving the SaaS white paper.

 9. Design the white paper

 Appearances matter.
 Get your designer to create a memorable white paper design that is professional and easy to read—and plays into your branding.

 If you’ve got some interesting data, don’t bury it in dense paragraphs.
 Instead, present it using visually engaging charts, graphs and infographics to captivate your audience and make the information more digestible.

 When designing the graphics, you’ll need to know what types of graphics will best highlight your research.
 Start by defining your visualization goal for each graphic:

 - Inform: Convey an important data point or message that doesn’t require much context to understand